dpmaddalena/dpmaddalena.github.com/_posts/2010-02-27-grooming-habits.md

 12. "Revitalizing Mint"
 14. "Refreshing Mint"
 15. "Refreshing Vanilla Mint"
-16. "Minty Fresh Striped" *and last but not least (but probably not even 'last')*
+16. "Minty Fresh Striped"
-17. "Extreme Herbal Mint"
+17. *and last but not least (but probably not even 'last')*, "Extreme Herbal Mint"

 I'm not even listing the sparkly variations on peppermints, wintergreens, or the non-minty fruits, burstin' bubblegums, and others.
 One reviewer on Crest's site has this to say: *"I demand minty fresh breath everyday.
 This is the only toothpaste I have ever used that has kept my breath really minty fresh for hours ...!
 (Five stars)."*